weaveworks/gitopssets-controller/docs/README.md

 Changing the delimiters can useful for:

 - Nesting GitopsSets within each other, as the default delimiters will conflict
-- Provided unquoted values to yaml
+- Providing unquoted values to yaml

 ### Unquoted values